Jymit/jymit/README.md

 - 🤔 It's pronouced jim-it
 - 💻 In the past ive worked closely on full stack Open Source Software notably @ [Zimbra](https://www.zimbra.com/), [Elastic](https://www.elastic.co/)
 - 🛡️ At present working in Defensive Security Engineering, although doing some offensive work looks like fun 👾
-- 🔭 I’m currently working on consolidating some years of notes ive used for work and fun into an organised tidy space.
+- 🔭 I’m working on consolidating some years of notes ive used for work and fun into an organised tidy space.
 Oh and trying to drop daily commits in 2022
-- 🌱 I have an interest in learning macOS security research
+- 🌱 I currently have an interest in learning macOS security (R&D)
 - ⚡⚡ I like to solve problems, I like to help others with probelems they may have, be it software, network, architecture, security or anything really
 - 💬 Ask me Anything
 - 📫 How to reach me 🤔.
 Where can you find me first?